Compassion is an awareness of others' suffering coupled with a willingness to take action to relieve the suffering.

-Compassion calms your nervous system and strengthens your capacity for meaningful relationships, connections and intimacy with others.
+Compassion can calm your nervous system and strengthen your capacity for meaningful relationships, connections and intimacy with others.
 It enhances your well-being and happiness by reducing stress, anxiety, loneliness and empathy fatigue.

-Compassion also connects you with your values and purpose to increase your clarity and focus.
+Compassion can also connect you with your values and purpose to increase your clarity and focus.

 Compassion is perhaps the most powerful and effective tool you can use to care for yourself and others.
 As His Holiness the Dalai Lama famously said, "If you want others to be happy, practice compassion.
 If you want to be happy, practice compassion."